Skip to content

 • document_signed — one recipient signed; routed to handlePartialSignature(), which only logs.
 The contract stays at Sent (no DB writes, no status transition, no PDF download)

-• document_completed — every recipient has signed; routed to handleDocumentSigned(), which downloads the fully countersigned PDF, stores it at contracts/{id}/signed-{reference}.pdf, sets signed_at/signed_by, and transitions the contract to Signed
+• document_completed — every recipient has signed; routed to handleDocumentCompleted() which delegates to the shared finalizeSignedContract() helper.
+That downloads the fully countersigned PDF, stores it at contracts/{id}/signed-{reference}.pdf, sets signed_at/signed_by, and transitions the contract to Signed

 • document_declined — sets signaturit_status to declined, logs the event